OC Functional Nutritionist

 Certain supplements can aid in healing a leaky gut.
 Some commonly recommended options include:

-Collagen helps to build new tissue and repair your guts mucosal lining.
+Collagen — helps to build new tissue and repair your gut's mucosal lining.

-This mineral is crucial in maintaining gut integrity and supporting the immune system.
+Zinc — this mineral is crucial in maintaining gut integrity and supporting the immune system.

 5. Reduce Toxin Exposure